 When sharing activities, we recommend attaching a brief explanation for parents, and use this letter to introduce the purpose of the activities: Activity Collection Introduction Letter (English and Spanish)

 Use our simple family lesson form to send individualized activities to families.
 Download the fillable family lesson plan in English or Spanish, and view our example lesson plan.
 Use the notes column to provide more detailed explanations on the purpose of the activity, how to engage in it, and why it might be helpful for the child.

 Looking to share a few links with families?
 Sharing activities is easy!
 Simply choose an activity, copy the URL and send via your preferred communication with the family.
-Logging into CLI Engage will allow you to save activities as “favorites.”
+Logging into CLI Engage will allow you to save activities as “favorites” with My Activities.

 If you have opportunities to speak with families, our family engagement resources also feature a goal-setting form that can be used for a 2-way conference using assessment results.
 It is recommended to be used in direct communication such as parent-teacher conferences, with parents and teachers as partners in prioritizing learning areas for children’s targeted support.
 Use this tool to record an action plan for supporting the student at both home and school: Family-Teacher Goal-Setting Form

-If your school is using web conferencing tools (like Zoom or Webex) to talk to your students online, the CIRCLE Activity Collection for PreK/Kindergarten is a great tool for selecting small group and whole group activities.
+If your school is using web conferencing tools (like Zoom or Webex) to talk to your students online, the CIRCLE Activity Collection for PreK to Grade 2 is a great tool for selecting small group and whole group activities.
 The collection offers activities that you can use for livestreaming lessons to your class, or recording yourself doing some of the activities to share with families.

 Consider these opportunities to plan engaging lessons that you can do online with your students: